 How to Make Chinese Broccoli – Step by Step

 Cut the Chinese broccoli like this, which helps the vegetable cook evenly.
-The stems are thick, so they go at the bottom of the pan, which is hotter.
+Gai lan stems are thick, so they go at the bottom of the pan, which is hotter.

 Chinese Broccoli on chopping board

-Add 1″ of water to your wok, then add in the stems on the bottom.
+Add 1″ of water to your wok, then add the ends of the stalk in first, at the bottom.

 wok Chinese Broccoli